 Since the rational polynomials $\hat q_{j,00}(x,y)$ and $\hat q_{j,11}(x,y)$ are anti-symmetric in $x$, $y$, they factor in the form

 the first few cases are

-Even though there is no straightforward structural reason for the rational polynomials $\hat q_{j,01}$ (and thus $\hat q_{j,10}$) to be divisible by $x-y$ as well, an inspection\footnote{See Remark~\ref{rem:PQcompute} for the computation of the polynomials $A_k$, $B_k$ and thus $q_{j,01}(x,y)$---a Mathematica notebook comes with the source files at \url{https://arxiv.org/abs/2301.02022}.
-Since the divisibility of $\hat q_{j,01}(x,y)$ by $x-y$ depends very much on the specific rational coefficients of the polynomials $A_k$, $B_k$, this is probably not just a contingent fact.
-We conjecture it to be true for all $j$; a proof, however, would have to uncover some hidden symmetry.} of the first cases reveals this to be true for at least $j=1,\ldots,m_*$; the first two of them being
+Even though there is no straightforward structural reason for the rational polynomials $\hat q_{j,01}$ (and thus $\hat q_{j,10}$) to be divisible by $x-y$ as well, an inspection\footnote{See Remark~\ref{rem:PQcompute} for the computation of the polynomials $A_k$, $B_k$ and thus $q_{j,01}(x,y)$---a Mathematica notebook comes with the source files at \url{https://arxiv.org/abs/2301.02022}.} of the first cases reveals this to be true for at least $j=1,\ldots,m_*$; the first two of them being

 Now, by restricting ourselves to the explicitly checked cases $m\leq m_*$, we denote by $q^m_{\kappa\lambda}(x,y;h)$ the polynomials obtained from $\hat q^m_{\kappa\lambda}(x,y;h)$ after division by the factor $x-y$.
 Since \eqref{eq:antisymmetric} is an expansion of an anti-symmetric function with anti-symmetric remainder which can repeatedly be differentiated, division by $x-y$ yields removable singularities at $x=y$ and does not change the character of the expansion (see also the argument given in the proof of \cite[Prop.~8]{MR1986402}):